-Prerequisites: Students must have successfully completed a course in Rehabilitative Therapies, Medical Therapeutics, or Medical Diagnostics; must have a physical with a negative TB test; must take the HBV vaccine provided by the Board of Education; and must provide their own clinical uniforms and transportation to clinical site.
+Prerequisites: Students must have successfully completed a

+course in Medical Therapeutics, must have a physical with a negative TB test; must take the HBV vaccine; and must provide their own clinical uniforms and transportation to clinical site.
 Clinical Internship is a capstone course and work-based learning experience designed to provide students with real-world application of skills and knowledge obtained in a pre-requisite Health Science course.
 Upon completion of this course, proficient students will be able to pursue certification in the pre-requisite course of Cardiovascular Services or Pharmacological Science once they have graduated and reached 18 years of age.
 Prior to beginning work at a clinical site, students must be certified in Basic Life Support (BLS) Cardiopulmonary Resuscitation (CPR), and deemed competent in basic first aid, body mechanics, Standard Precaution guidelines, and confidentiality.
 Business Management & Administration concentrators may also take this course as part of a career practicum/work-based learning placement within the Health Services Administration program of study.
 Note: Student to teacher ratio for this course is 15:1 in a clinical setting.